TychovRooij/DE2025/lab2/README.md

  A nice article https://iximiuz.com/en/posts/docker-publish-container-ports/

-# Login to a container
+# Login to an container

 sudo docker exec -it prediction-ui /bin/bash